MicrosoftDocs/OData-docs/Odata-docs/webapi/automatic-nested-paths-with-enable-nested-paths.md

 # Automatic support for nested paths with [EnableNestedPaths]
 **Applies To**:[!INCLUDE[appliesto-webapi](../includes/appliesto-webapi-core-v7.5.md)]

-Usually, if you want to handle requests to nested resources, like `GET Customers(1)`, `GET Customers(1)/Orders`, `GET Customers(1)/Orders(1)`, you would need to implemen a separate controller action for each of them.
+Usually, if you want to handle requests to nested resources, like `GET Customers(1)`, `GET Customers(1)/Orders`, `GET Customers(1)/Orders(1)`, you would need to implement a separate controller action for each of them.
 Sometimes, the logic for retrieving an item by key or or a navigation property is as simple as making the corresponding LINQ query.
 In such cases, it would be handy to have an automated way of handling such requests.

 OData WebApi 7.5.9 introduced the `[EnableNestedPaths]` attribute which allows you to handle different `GET` requests that have a common navigation source (i.e. entity set or singleton) using only a single controller action.